w3f/Grants-Program/applications/privacy-enhancement-polkadot-extension.md

 | 0b. | Testing Guide | All translatable GUI elements will be checked in GUI for all new languages manually |
 | 1. | Add spanish and german GUI i18n | I will translate current GUI elements and all translatable (t<string>) elements in German and Spanish.
 All translations will be reviewed by native speakers (German: native Germany, Spanish: native Argentinian) |

-## Additional Information :heavy_plus_sign:

-The solution for the milestones above is based on four new properties of accounts:
-- Group membership
-- Visibility properties: "Account visibility in GUI" and "Account visibility in network"
-- Privacy level, which affects both visibilities
-- Global Account Visibility (overrides groups visibility)

-The main GUI will show an account only if an account is:
-- Not hidden or ( Hidden but Hidden accounts shall be shown )  AND
-- Group Privacy Level of the account is lower than user-defined privacy level

-The main GUI will provide an account to network only if an account has:
-- (Group Account Network Visibility is set on TRUE in privacy menu AND Global Network Visibility is set on FALSE by user) OR
-- Global Account Visibility is set on TRUE by user

 **How did you hear about the Grants Program?** : https://github.com/jonasW3F posted it on reddit